drocheam/optrace/docs/source/usage/gui.rst

    * - Spectrum Tab
      - Settings for the rendering of source or detector light spectrum histograms
    * - Focus Tab
-     - Option View and result output for finding the focus in the optical setup
+     - Focus search settings and results
    * - Custom Tab
-     - Custom UI elements that can be created before running the GUI
+     - Custom UI elements be created before running the GUI

-The UI elements will be discussed in the following sections.

 .. list-table::
    :class: table-borderless